Hold on, is this a trick question? Periods are blood, right? And blood is red. So periods = red. Simple.

 But don’t worry; whatever the hue, it doesn’t mean ew.
 Let’s take a look at the period rainbow.

 A lot of people find that on the first day or two that the uterus unicorn comes to visit, it’s less red and more… maroon.
 Or dark brown.
 Or-OMG-almost-black.
-This is totally natural, don’t panic.
-It’s just older blood.
+But don’t panic, maroon, black or brown periods are totally natural… It’s just older blood.

 Some people shed their lining more quickly and leave a completely clean uterus behind, while other people might have slower periods that are lighter in flow, but a little darker in colour.
 Either way, it’s totally fine.

-Just when you were getting used to the dark-brown-OMG-almost-black, your period might switch things up and become bright, fire engine red.
+Just when you were getting used to the dark-brown-OMG-almost-black, your period blood colour might switch things up and become bright, fire engine red.
 This is just your new uterine lining saying, “oh hey there”.

 If you have a heavy period, it’s more likely that you’ll have bright red blood as your uterus lining is evacuating your body more quickly.
 Although still not as fast as you trying to undo that accidental ‘like’ of your crush’s Instagram from 72 weeks ago.